Seattle's Child

 Talking to kids about suicide

-Talking to kids about suicide: A conversation too important to avoid
+Talking to kids about suicide: A critical conversation

 It can feel uncomfortable and even downright counterintuitive to broach the subject of suicide with your child or teenager.

-But it is also extremely necessary, explained Dr. Alysha Thompson, clinical director for the Seattle Children’s Hospital Psychiatry and Behavioral Medicine Unit.
+But it is also extremely necessary, according to Dr. Alysha Thompson, clinical director for the Seattle Children’s Hospital Psychiatry and Behavioral Medicine Unit.

 “We talk about safe sex.
 We talk about avoiding drug and alcohol use.
 We also need to talk about suicide,” says Thompson.

-At the same time, there are not enough mental health professionals to meet the region’s need, explains Thompson.
+At the same time, there are insufficient mental health professionals to meet the region’s needs, explains Thompson.

 The situation can feel daunting.
-But, as students head into September – and national Suicide Prevention Awareness Month – Thompson says it’s important to remember that there are plenty of resources for families and steps parents and guardians can take to help their children long before crisis hits.
-National Suicide Prevention Week is set for Sept.
-4-10 this year.
+But September is Suicide Prevention Awareness Month, and Thompson says it’s a good time to remember that there are plenty of resources for families and steps parents and guardians can take to help their children long before a mental health crisis hits.

 Graphic courtesy National Institute of Mental Health.